mac641/qnap-nas-backup/README.md

     to `BACKUP_DIRS`. **NOTE**: These directories **have to be separated by , (commas)** and will be backed up later on.
     * `TARGET_URL`: URL to your `rsync` daemon directory.
-1. Start syncing by typing `docker-compose --compatibility up -d`.
+1. Start syncing by typing `sh run.sh`.

 ## Customization
 If you would like to back up or restore different directories, feel free to adjust